emeyekayee/scheduled_resource/README.md

  2. An id, and
  3. Strings and other assets that will go into the DOM.

-The id (2 above) is used to
+The id is used to
   - select a resource <em>instance</em> and
   - select instances of the <em>resource use block</em> class (eg Program).

-The id <em>could</em> be a database id but more often is something a little more suited to human use configuration.
-In any case it is used by model class method
+The id <em>could</em> be a database id but more often is something a little more suited to human use in the configuration file.
+In any case it is used by class methods
-<tt>ResourceUseBlock.get_all_blocks()</tt> to select the right blocks for a resource.
+<tt>ResourceUseBlock.get_all_blocks()</tt> to select the right blocks
+for the resource.

 Items 1 and 2 above are are combined (with a '_') to form "tags" -- ids for the DOM.

 See also:              ResourceUseBlock.

+## Configuration

-Configuration is loaded from config/resource_schedule.yml:
+Configuration is loaded from config/resource_schedule.yml which has three top-level sections:
- - all_resources::      Resources in display order.
- - rsrcs_by_kind::      A hash with resources grouped by kind (resource class).
- - rsrc_of_tag::        Indexed by text tag: kind_subid.
- - \visible_time::       Span of time window.
-+

-This method invokes that method on each of the <em>resource use</em>
-classes.
-It returns a hash where:
-  Key     is a Resource (rsrc);
-  Value   is an array of use-block instances (rubs).
+ - ResourceKinds:  A hash where the key is a Resource and the value is a UseBlock.
+(Both class names)
+ - Resources:  A list where each item is a resource Class followed by one or more resource ids.
+ - visibleTime:  The visible timespan of the schedule (seconds).

 Something else you would see in a schedule would be headers and labels